sccn/sccn.github.io/tutorials/08_Plot_data/Data_Averaging.md

 As usual, clicking on a head plot will make it pop up in a sub-axis window in which it can be rotated using the mouse.
-Note that to select (for other purposes) a head plot or other object in a figure that has the [axcopy.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=axcopy.m) pop-up feature activated, click on it then delete the resulting pop-up window.
+Note that to select (for other purposes) a head plot or other object in a figure with the [axcopy.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=axcopy.m) pop-up feature activated, click on it, then delete the resulting pop-up window.

 To plot the heads at a specified angle, select again the <span style="color: brown"> Plot → ERP map series → In 3-D</span> menu item.
-Note that now by default the function uses the 3-D spline file you have generated above.
+By default, the function uses the 3-D spline file you have generated above.
 Enter latencies to be displayed and the [headplot.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=headplot.m) 'view' option (as in the example below), and press *Ok*.